Are you looking to open a high-yield business savings account to safeguard your money and earn interest?

 You won’t be charged any monthly maintenance fees unless your account goes dormant, you make over 6 transactions or the balance slips to $0.
 Wire transfer and stop payment fees apply.

 Live Oak Bank is an excellent option for:

 - Owners who make a few transactions per month

 - Those who prioritize APY over access

-If your savings goals are modest, don’t get discouraged and choose to keep your money in a checking account.
-It’s always best to save money when you can, no matter how small the amount may be.
+If your savings goals are modest, you may choose to keep your money in a checking account.
+But it’s always best to save money when you can, no matter how small the amount may be.
 You never know when you’ll need some extra cash down the road.